maclamour/Sport-Spot/README.md

 Sport Spot is a e-commerce store that will allow users to view, add, update, and delete different products that are related to all things realted to sports.
 The user would have access to all available products they are interested in.
 This would add a level of customization on their end.
+For this only an admin can access the product list in terms of adding, deleting, editing, and

 One - One: User and account
 One - Many: User and products